Nipunnyka/CurbCorruption/report_similarity_model/README.md

-## Report Similarity Model
+## Description
-To ensure reliable anonymous reports, we check the similarity of reports obtained from the same localtion in similar departments against no anoymous reports and grant them a *degree of reliability*
+To ensure reliable anonymous reports, we check the similarity of reports obtained from the same localtion in similar departments against non anonymous reports and grant them a *degree of reliability*

 ## Machine Dependencies
 1. Keras